-Any Office 365 account which has a Teams license can participate within the Microsoft Team.
-As an example, if a user outside of UW-Madison's Office 365 implementation (e.g. a UWHealth Office 365 user) is invited to a Team, that user must have an Office 365 account licensed for Teams within their environment to successfully interact with the Team.
+Any Microsoft or Office 365 account can participate within the Microsoft Team.
+As an example, if a user outside of UW-Madison's Office 365 implementation (e.g. a UWHealth Office 365 user) is invited to a Team, they will need to log into our Office 365 environment to successfully interact with the Team.

 - How is Microsoft Teams different from Office 365 Groups?

 Microsoft Teams is built upon Office 365 Groups and provides a new way to access shared assets for an Office 365 Group.
 Microsoft Teams is the best solution for persistent chat among group/team members.